 At present, there are some 40 senior nuns and 82 younger nuns living, studying, and practicing at Tsoknyi Gechak Ling.
 Another 100 girls from Tibet and Nepal aspire to come to the nunnery.
-However, because of imited space and inadequate finances, this is not possible now.
+However, because of imited space and inadequate finances, this has not been possible until now.

 When Tsoknyi Rinpoche expressed his wish to build a three-year retreat facility for the nuns, Pema decided to help.
 This wouldn’t be the first time she contributed to such a daunting but important endeavor.
 In the 1980s, she oversaw the creation of the three-year retreat center at her home monastery, Gampo Abbey, in Nova Scotia, Canada, and was in the first group to complete the retreat.
 Pema believes that to make it possible for these extraordinary and deserving nuns to fulfill their own aspiration for monastic training would be the perfect way for her give back to the tradition that has so profoundly transformed her own life and, through her teachings, the lives of thousands of others.
-With the help of many of Pema’s friends and supporters, the Pema Chodron Foundation has raised over $300,000 to build the three-year retreat facility.
-It is currently under construction.
-The nuns there have asked that the retreat center be named ‘Pema Chodron Drubde’, (Pema Chodron Retreat Center).
-The center will have accommodations for the nuns, a meditation hall, kitchen, and dining facilities, as well as separate wing that will accommodate shorter retreats for those not yet ready for three year retreat.
-With most of the funds already having been raised for the building of the retreat center, we’re now turning our attention to the support of the nuns in their retreat.
-This will cost an estimated $20,000 each year.
+With the help of many of Pema’s friends and supporters, the Pema Chodron Foundation raised over $300,000 to build the three-year retreat facility.
+Construction is now complete.
+The nuns there asked that the retreat center be named ‘Pema Chodron Drubde’, (Pema Chodron Retreat Center).
+The center has accommodations for the nuns, a meditation hall, kitchen, and dining facilities, as well as separate wing that will accommodate shorter retreats for those not yet ready for three-year retreat.

 Please consider contributing what you can to help these nuns to fulfill their dreams to practice and preserve their lineage.
 By contributing, you will help insure that this remarkable tradition will be passed down to their students, and their students’ students, for years to come.